philcluff/aten-hdmi-smart-bridge/README.md

 ![Screenshot of HDMI input in Home Assistant](ha-screenshot.png)

 ## Resilience model
-* The application deliberately crashes if the MQTT broker goes down - it relies on systemd to restart it appropriately
+* The application deliberately crashes if the MQTT broker goes down - my deployment relies on `systemd` to restart it appropriately

 ## TODO:
 * Publish the `systemd` unit I use with this application